CCN TV6: Current anchors and presenters

-Francesca Hawkins served as the stations first primary anchor from its inception to 1997.
-She was then succeeded by Carla Foderingham who was the second longest-serving anchor from 1998–2003, followed by Colleen Holder who anchored between 2003–2007.
-Samantha John served as the station's latest and longest-serving primary anchor from 2006–2014, a stint spanning a total of eight years a feat since equalled by current anchor Desha Rambhajan.
+Francesca Hawkins served as the station's first primary anchor from its inception to 1997.
+She was then succeeded by Carla Foderingham who was the second long-serving anchor from 1998–2003, followed by Colleen Holder who anchored between 2003–2007.
+Samantha John served as the station's last long-serving primary anchor from 2006–2014, a stint spanning a total of eight years bypassing her predecessors but her successor, Desha Rambhajan is the current and longest-serving anchor since 2014 to present, over 10 years.